tashian/heal.lgbt/content/_index.md

 ## Am I queer enough for this website?

 There are two-spirit native healers in New Mexico.
 There are bisexual cis men in traditional marriages who live in rural China.
 There are black trans boys in Queens and Taiwanese trans girls in Taipei.
 There are people who don't have any word for what they are, but they know something different is going on.
 Point is, "queer" is a big tent and there are many kinds of people inside.
 None of these people need anyone's permission to be who they are.
 If you think you're queer enough, you are queer enough.
-If you're not sure, that's fine too, just keep reading.
+If you're not sure, that's fine too.

 ## Who am I anyway, and what do I want?

 That's the real question, isn't it.
 Forget about coming out to your family.
 What about coming out to yoursef?
 You may not even know what you would come out _as_.
 "Am I a lesbian?"
 "Am I nonbinary?"
 "Am I a butch trans girl?"

 Give it a minute.
-Give it a year if you have to.
+Give it a year.
 What's really happening is an internal discovery process.
 We are all discovering more about who we are.
-So, instead of trying to understand yourself perfectly in all of your magical dimensions, it's okay to just sit with the confusion for a bit.
+So, instead of trying to understand yourself perfectly in all of your magical dimensions, it's okay to just sit with the confusion.

 You might gain some new understanding of yourself by describing what you feel to a supportive listener.
 You might have safe and close and supportive enough friends or family or therapist or chat group where you can talk even when you're really confused about yourself.

-At some point, things will become interally as clear to you as they can be without taking some further steps externally.
+Or you may not feel ready for that.
+But at some point, things will become interally as clear to you as they can be without you taking some further steps externally.
 Maybe you found a few words that seem to describe your gender and/or sexuality, and you tried them on and, a year later, you see that they still ring true.
 Good.
 Might this change?
 Yes, but that's the beauty of self-discovery.
 Years from now, you might come out to yourself in new ways.
-Coming out to yourself never really ends.
-But after you've lived with a new discovery for a while, you may want to take action.
+I'm not sure if these discoveries ever really end.
+But after you've lived with a new discovery internally for a while, taking action in the world is the best way to learn more about yourself.
 Because you only live once, after all.

 ## Coming out